 With 13 major ski resorts across British Columbia, a ski trip to this Canadian province is the ultimate bucket-list experience for any skier or snowboarder.
 There’s a lot of terrain to explore, incredible snow to enjoy and a variety of resorts to choose from, offering everything from family-friendly groomers to some of the gnarliest runs in the world.

-We’ve picked our 10 favourite runs from across British Columbia, covering everything from the longest to the steepest and the most beautiful.
+We’ve picked our 10 favourite runs (in no particular order) from across British Columbia, covering everything from the longest to the steepest and the most beautiful.
 If you can’t cover every run across the 13 resorts, make sure at least one of these is at the top of your list.

 1. Peak to Creek, Whistler Blackcomb